bmlanguage/bml/documentation.md

                }
             ```
             *   In the example above, the function `myFunction` will use the dataSize of `32` which overrides the default `dataSize` value.
+         *   **Module Configuration Files:** Modules can load configuration data by specifying a `StringLiteral` that specifies a configuration file, which is loaded and parsed at compile time.
+The compiler uses the parser that is specified by the type annotation in the configuration section.
+          ```baremetal
+            module MyModule {
+                config {
+                  config myConfig : MyConfig =  parseConfigFile("config.txt");
+                }
+            }
+          ```

 *   **Main File:**
     *   **The main file is the entry point of the BML application.**